kruemmel-python/BrainBuilder/README.md

 ## Example Project: Breast Cancer Dataset Classification

-Here is a simple example of how to use the network for classifying the **Breast Cancer Wisconsin (Diagnostic) Dataset**.
+This example demonstrates how to use the neural network to train an AI model that detects breast cancer based on the provided CSV dataset.
+The model is trained to distinguish between malignant and benign tumors and is saved for future use.

 ### Step 1: Creating and Loading the Dataset

+First, load the Breast Cancer dataset from scikit-learn, convert it to a CSV file, and then load it into the neural network.

 ```python
 import pandas as pd